Highfivery/zero-spam-for-wordpress/readme.txt

 == Description ==

 Quit forcing users to answer silly questions, read confusing captchas, or take additional steps just to prove they're not spam.
-Stop malicious bots & hackers in their tracks before they ever have a chance to infiltrate your site &mdash; introducing WordPress Zero Spam.
+Stop malicious bots & hackers in their tracks before they ever have a chance to infiltrate your site &mdash; **introducing WordPress Zero Spam**.

 [WordPress Zero Spam](https://benmarshall.me/wordpress-zero-spam/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) uses AI in combination with proven spam detection techniques and a database of known malicious IPs from around the world to detect and block unwanted visitors.

 In addition, it integrates with other popular plugins to provide all around protection.
 Just install, activate, and enjoy a spam-free site.

 = WordPress Zero Spam features =